Galileo's law of odd numbers

 In classical mechanics and kinematics, Galileo's law of odd numbers states that the distance covered by a falling object in successive equal time intervals is linearly proportional to the odd numbers.
-That is, if a body falling from rest covers one unit of distance in the first arbitrary time interval, it covers 3, 5, 7, etc. units of distance in subsequent time intervals of the same length.
+That is, if a body falling from rest covers a certain distance during an arbitrary time interval, it will cover 3, 5, 7, etc. times that distance in the subsequent time intervals of the same length.
 This mathematical model is accurate if the body is not subject to any forces besides uniform gravity (for example, it is falling in a vacuum in a uniform gravitational field).
 This law was established by Galileo Galilei who was the first to make quantitative studies of free fall.

 Explanation

 Using a speed-time graph

 The graph in the figure is a plot of speed versus time.
 Distance covered is the area under the line.
 Each time interval is coloured differently.
 The distance covered in the second and subsequent intervals is the area of its trapezium, which can be subdivided into triangles as shown.
 As each triangle has the same base and height, they have the same area as the triangle in the first interval.
 It can be observed that every interval has two more triangles than the previous one.
 Since the first interval has one triangle, this leads to the odd numbers.